Pintool Regions

 >sde –control start:address:foo:tid0,stop:addres:bar:tid0 -- <app>

-(The controller ignores the fact the tid1 reaches the symbol foo)
+Start at the symbol foo, stop at symbol bar, but monitor only tid0.
+(The controller ignores the fact the tid1 reaches the symbol foo.)

 >sde –control precond:icount:200,uniform:800:500:5 -- <app>